Princiecherry/myG/README.md

-# myG
+# myG - AI Media Generator Dashboard

-AI media generation dashboard using Flask (images, audio, video
+Deployed version of myG with Flask backend for generating images, audio, and video.